 The prevalence and perniciousness of GII.6 noroviruses requires attention.

-Peer review
+Peer-review

 This article presents the norovirus outbreak due to GII.6 strain, is the first report of GII.6 norovirus outbreak to date.
 Norovirus caused gastroenteritis is a disease of high burden and is the leading cause of medically attended childhood gastroenteritis in areas where rotavirus vaccine uptake is high.
 Knowledge on norovirus, including molecular epidemiology, is the key to the prevention for this disease.
 This paper discusses an important issue and is well written.